mamisaki/TractoFlowProc/README.md

 The command returns immediately and the process runs in the background.
 The process takes a very long time: > 3h for one subject.
 Multiple subjects are processed in parallel as far as memory allows (20G/subject required).

-The script will skip subjects with a 'FW_Corrected_Metrics/*__fw_corr_tensor.nii.gz' file in the results directory, unless the --overwrite option is set.
+The script will skip subjects with a 'FW_Corrected_Metrics/*__fw_corr_tensor.nii.gz' file in the results directory unless the --overwrite option is set.

 The result files are saved in the 'FW_Corrected_Metrics' folder in the results/*subject* folder.

 ## 5. Standardize DTI and fODF metrics
-The run_warp2template.py script normalizes the DTI and fDOF metric files to MNI152 template space.
+The run_warp2template.py script normalizes the DTI and fDOF metric files to the MNI152 template space.

 #### Usage
 run_warp2template.py [-h] [--overwrite] results_folder